-Then, if padel remains a very leisure sport which explains the fact that the practitioners do not necessarily want to compete and therefore to be dismissed, French players like to do approved tests.
+Then if the padel remains a very leisure sport which explains the fact that practitioners do not necessarily want to compete and therefore to be licensed, French players like to do approved events.
 Much more than in Spain.

 This is why, we started on a multiplier of 10 to obtain the number of practitioners in France, or 100.000 practitioners.